ErHaWeb/klaro_consent_manager/Documentation/Configuration/TypoScriptReference/Setup.rst

 The extension registers the TypoScript condition variable `klaroIsActive`.
 It returns `true` when a Klaro configuration is active for the current request.
+The feature overview contains a more complete integration example:
+:ref:`klaroIsActive`.

 ..  code-block:: typoscript